 This looks pretty straightforward, but it actually requires project management skills to ensure that each of the DMAIC phases are properly aligned.
 BCINC Canada will provide the expertise to project manage your business process optimization process.

-- Identifies internal areas for improvement and investment – Continuous improvement and automation of certain repetitive tasks will make your employees more productive since they will focus on those business tasks which enhance growth.
-Use of automated systems and optimized processes promote proper monitoring and reporting tools to reduce risks from human error.
+- Identifies internal areas for improvement and investment – Continuous improvement and automation of certain repetitive tasks will make employees more productive since they will focus on those business tasks which enhance growth and additional areas for improvement are easily identified.